A New Algorithm for the Robust Semi-random Independent Set Problem: C-SDP Clustering

-\begin{proof} Consider the feasible solution to the SDP obtained by taking the optimal solution, then setting all vectors corresponding to $u \in S$ to a single unit vector $e$ orthogonal to all other vectors.
+Consider the feasible solution to the SDP obtained by taking the optimal solution, then setting all vectors corresponding to $u \in S$ to a single unit vector $e$ orthogonal to all other vectors.
 We keep all vectors corresponding to vertices in $\overline S$ as the same as the optimal solution.
 Call $x_u'$ the vector for our new adjusted solution corresponding to vertex $u$.
-We then have
+Since $x^*$ is optimal we have

+Terms that do not contain a vertex corresponding to $S$ do not change between the two solutions.
+Therefore we cancel these out, which yields